vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/session-state-cache-sbgf/index.md

     ------------------
     ClusteredSpringSessions
   ```
-This shows that the Spring Boot for Apache Geode app has connected to the VMware GemFire cluster and pushed the initial Session configuration, including a region called `ClusteredSpringSessions`), to the cluster.
+This shows that the Spring Boot for VMware GemFire app has connected to the VMware GemFire cluster and pushed the initial Session configuration, including a region called `ClusteredSpringSessions`), to the cluster.

 > If the `ClusteredSpringSessions` region IS NOT listed, the first item to check is the `application.properties` file.
 Confirm that the spring data property values are set correctly.
-If you need to update them, make sure you also increment your build number of your image.
+If you need to update them, make sure you also increment your version number of your image in the `build.gradle` file.
 This will force [Kubernetes to pull the new image](https://kubernetes.io/docs/concepts/containers/images/) (as opposed to using a cached version of the image).

 ---

 **Congratulations!
-You have now deployed a Spring Boot for Apache Geode app that implements Session State Caching**
+You have now deployed a Spring Boot for VMware GemFire app that implements Session State Caching**